 - UCI faculty/resident should retain the IRB-signed Request for Determination of Non-Human Subjects Research form (indefinitely) in the event that a journal (or, a Public Request Act/PRA, or external audit) request occurs

-A HIPAA Authorization from the subject(s) of the Case Report is not required if there is access to PHI however there is no disclosure of PHI (outside of the covered/hybrid entity) in the Case Report publication.
+A HIPAA Authorization from the subject(s) of the Case Report is NOT required if there is access to PHI however there is no disclosure of PHI (outside of the covered/hybrid entity) in the Case Report publication.

 A HIPAA Authorization from the subject(s) of the Case Report is required if there is disclosure of PHI outside of the covered/hybrid entity in the Case Report publication.
 (Disclosure of photos, even if de-identified, would require an Authorization Form.)

-Use this Authorization Form:
+Use this HIPAA Authorization Form:

 - Section “Release Records To”: indicate the UCI faculty/resident name, and include the caveat “to be further disclosed in a Case Report publication